IN THE HIGH COURT OF AUSTRALIA

 Western Australia v AH WASCA per Martin CJ (AB 427).

-in this regard, is a physical disability that would be protected under the Disability Discrimination Act 1992 (Cth).
+Gender identity disorder, in this regard, is a physical disability that would be protected under the Disability Discrimination Act 1992 (Cth).

 AC 409 at 420.

 This principle has been expanded upon and clarified in a number of cases, including by McHugh JA in Bermingham v Corrective Services Comm of New South Wales (1988) 15 NSWLR 292 at 302; see also James Hardie & Co Pty Ltd v Seltsam Pty Ltd (1998) 196 CLR 53 at 82 per Kirby J.